mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc-v2.md

 **Required**

-- You must change the Mealie client in your IdP to be **private**.
+- You must change the Mealie client in your IdP to be **confidential**.
 The option is different for every provider, but you need to obtain a **client secret**.

 **Optional**